nyssLab/fashionette/README.md

 ## Other Stuff

-- Index and Show API routes are cached for 1 min (configurable)
+- Index and Show API routes are cached for 1 min (configurable) and to bypass the limit of 20 requests / 10 sec
 - Number of items per page is configurable via backoffice at /admin
     - i.e. TVMaze API has a pagination of 250 per page, now fully customizable
 - use _**admin@fashionette.test**_ / _**secret**_ to login to /admin